 This is one of the more beautiful parks with lots of tall trees and shady areas.
 You will want to have a camera as you stroll through this park with stunning lakes and scenery.

 I would suggest you keep your dogs on a leash and even though many folks let their dogs swim in the lakes (I would not recommend it).
 After all, Halpatiokee translates to “alligator water” according to the Muskogee translation. – https://www.martin.fl.us/Halpatiokee

-Loggerhead Marine Life Center is focused on turtle conservation, and has a sea turtle hospital and even has a sea turtle ambulance!
+Loggerhead Marine Life Center is focused on sea turtle conservation.
+They have their own sea turtle hospital and they even have a sea turtle ambulance!

 This is fun for all ages.
 There is a little turtle science museum and plenty of outdoor tanks where you can meet the turtles.
 This is great for all family members and entrance fees for a donation.

 The Busch Wildlife Sanctuary is located in Jupiter and its mission is to rescue, rehab, release and educate.

 This is a wonderful spot for kids and animal lovers.
 If you have some spare time and want to wander the wildlife sanctuary, you can see bobcats, marsh rabbits, owls, deer, otters, foxes, alligators, bears, and Florida Panthers if you are lucky!